-Matrox RT.X100 requires the following minimum system configuration:
+Matrox RT.X100 Xtreme requires the following minimum system configuration:

-- Microsoft Windows XP Home or Professional, or Windows 2000 Professional (Service Pack 2 or later is recommended).

-- Intel Pentium III at 1 GHz, Pentium 4 at 1.8 GHz, or AMD Athlon XP 1500+.

-- 512 MB physical memory (RAM).

-- Free PCI slot.

-- Display card (Matrox Millennium G450, G550, or Parhelia recommended).

-- 16-bit sound card.

-- CD-ROM drive for software installation.

-- 500 MB of free space for software installation on system drive.

-- Separate hard drive for A/V content.

-- Video Camera or VCR.
+- Microsoft Windows XP Home or Professional, or Windows 2000 Professional with Service Pack 2 or later. - Intel Pentium III at 1 GHz, Pentium 4 at 1.8 GHz, or AMD Athlon XP 1500+. - 512 MB physical memory (RAM). - Free PCI slot. - Display card (Matrox Millennium G550, P650, P750, or Parhelia recommended). - 16-bit sound card (DirectSound-compatible). - CD-ROM drive for software installation. - At least 500 MB of free space for software installation on system drive (considerably more if installing all files to be able to switch video standards). - Separate hard drive for A/V content. - Video camera or VCR.

-- Note Realtime DV output requires the recommended system configuration listed below.
+Note Realtime DV output requires the recommended system configuration listed below.
 Certain complex effects, or combinations of effects, require a more powerful system to prevent dropped frames during playback.
-Because the Matrox realtime effects are scalable, a more powerful CPU will increase the realtime capabilities of your RT.X100 system.
+Because some of the Matrox realtime effects are CPU-based, upgrading to a more powerful CPU might allow you to combine more of these effects.